 MRCS Part A test locations

-Although previously offered at various locations within the UK, Ireland and internationally, since September 2020, the MRCS Part A exam has been delivered online.
-Although there may be a reversal to in-person testing in the future, currently this continues to be the guidance.
+Prior to September 2020, MRCS Part A was offered at various locations within the UK, Ireland and internationally.
+The delivery method of the exam is currently being assessed and we are continuing to follow the guidance.
 You can find more information and resources for preparing to undertake the exam remotely on the Intercollegiate MRCS Exam website.

 MRCS Part A results